EGiunchiglia/ROAD-R/README.md

 The natural language explanation of each requirement can be found in the appendix of the paper.

+## ROAD

+The ROAD dataset is available at: https://github.com/gurkirt/road-dataset.

 ## Reference
 ```
 @article{giunchiglia2022jml,